jamesb93/bend-nim/README.md

-# mosh
+# bend

-mosh is a small command-line application written in Nim for 'moshing' data into audio.
+bend is a small command-line application written in Nim for 'bending' data into audio.
 There is also an experimental markov-based synthesiser that can help you generate audio based on the results of your conversion process.

-mosh is fast, small and bare bones and can be compiled to any platform that Nim can compile to.
+bend is fast, small and bare bones and can be compiled to any platform that Nim can compile to.
 This includes MacOS, Windows, Linux, iOS, Android.

 This project stems from my own perverse use of [SoX](http://sox.sourceforge.net) to _bend_ raw data into audio with the command: